Josef Wüst

-Josef Wüst (March 11, 1925 – February 19, 2003) was an Austrian journalist, editor-in-chief and publisher.
+Josef Wüst (11 March 1925 – 19 February 2003) was an Austrian journalist, editor-in-chief and publisher.

 Early life and education

 Josef Wüst was born in Velika Greda, Podunavlje Oblast, Kingdom of Serbs, Croats, and Slovenes, the third child of the Wüst family, and spent his early life together with his siblings Franz and Elisabeth on their parents' farm.
 He was in secondary school in the nearby town of Vršac during World War II when the Balkan Campaign began in 1941 in the then Kingdom of Yugoslavia, and the language of education changed from Serbian to German.

 In fall 1944 Germans had to flee from the Banat; Josef's father was killed and the family were dispossessed of all their belongings.
 His brother joined combat units, while his mother and sister were interned in Serbian camps.
 Josef managed to escape with his school class by way of Budapest and Vienna to Sankt Pölten, where he graduated from the teacher training college.
 Continuing his journey, he became caught between the closing East and West fronts in the Czechoslovak Republic.
 After barely surviving, he tried to return to his hometown on foot.
 Being arrested and freed several times, he successfully crossed the Alps and reached Carinthia.
 There he was taken into the custody of the British army and was informed of the fate of his hometown.
 After his release he became an elementary school teacher in Carinthia.
 Meanwhile, his mother and sister had arrived in Vienna and were able to make contact with him through the refugee relief program of the Austrian Caritas organization.

 To reunite with them, in November 1945 Wüst moved to Vienna, where he made a living as a shoemaker.
-He enrolled in the faculty of philosophy at the University of Vienna on October 6, 1948.
-On September 26, 1950, he changed his focus of study to journalism.
-During his studies he spent six months in Madrid on a scholarship, but returning from Spain to Vienna, he only had enough money to reach Salzburg.
-Fortunately he found work with the US army there.
+He enrolled in the faculty of philosophy at the University of Vienna on 6 October 1948.
+On 26 September 1950 he changed his focus of study to journalism.
+During his studies he spent six months in Madrid on a scholarship, but returning from Spain to Vienna, he only had enough money to reach Salzburg, where he found work with the US army.
 During his time in Salzburg he also joined the Catholic fraternity K.Ö.H.V.
 Rheno-Juvavia Salzburg.
 Once back in Vienna he joined the affiliated K.Ö.H.V.
-Saxo-Bavaria Prag, and on December 22, 1954, he graduated from the university.
+Saxo-Bavaria Prag, and on 22 December 1954 he graduated from the university.
 His doctoral dissertation is on the beginning of letterpress in the Banat.